 La Couronne Hotel and Restaurant was severely damaged by a fire in February 2006.
 After a period of repair and renovation, Messieurs Rwayitare and Schnitzler used the opportunity to merge the hotel and the neighbouring Mont Rochelle Mountain Vineyards to create ‘Mont Rochelle Hotel and Mountain Vineyards’.
 Mr Rwayitare was the first black owner of a vineyard in South Africa and the vineyard’s premium wine was named after him – as well as the current main restaurant.

-Mont Rochelle was purchased by Sir Richard Branson in 2014 and now joins the exclusive Virgin Limited Edition collection which includes Necker Island in the British Virgin Islands, The Roof Gardens in London and Ulusaba Private Game Reserve in South Africa.
+Mont Rochelle was purchased by Sir Richard Branson in 2014 and now joins the exclusive Virgin Limited Edition collection which includes Necker Island in the British Virgin Islands and Ulusaba Private Game Reserve in South Africa.
 After an extensive period of refurbishment the hotel began welcoming guests in September 2014.

 James joined the team at Mont Rochelle as General Manager, overseeing the entire property and team.
 Prior to his move, James worked at Bushmans Kloof Wilderness Reserve and Wellness Retreat (part of the Red Carnation group) for eight and a half years, four of those as General Manager.
 He has a real passion for the hotel business, team development and great guest experience, so you are likely to find him walking around the property making sure everything is perfect for our guests!